With expanded in-person activities on campus this spring, the health of our community continues to remain our top priority.

-The safety of our campus community and our Baltimore neighbors remains our topmost consideration as we prepare for the spring semester.
-Your ongoing efforts to follow the guidelines of our student compact will be crucial to a successful return to campus life.
-We are optimistic that by continuing to work together, we can safely welcome more students back to Baltimore with careful preparations and an expansion of our COVID testing program.
+The safety of our campus community and our Baltimore neighbors remains our topmost consideration as we resume in-person activities.
+Your ongoing efforts to follow the guidelines of our student compact are crucial to a successful return to campus life.

 - Optional, free testing will be available on a weekly basis for all asymptomatic affiliates who are on campus.

-- Testing will be required twice weekly for all undergraduates living on or off campus in the Baltimore area.
+- Testing will be required 3x weekly for all undergraduates living on or off campus in the Baltimore area.

 - The divisions may also designate for required testing any faculty, staff, or graduate students who are deemed to have a heightened risk of exposure.